Cadbury Creme Egg Cupcakes are rich chocolate cupcakes, filled with rich chocolate ganache, and finished with Creme Egg buttercream!

-I saw this recipe a year ago and have been waiting with much anticipation to give it a try myself.
-Cadbury bunny eggs are the one Easter treat I look forward to every single year.
-I only allow myself one or two at most of the amazing cream filled devils (because I'm sure they are the type of candy that has a direct correlation to diabetes) but oh those bites.
-I always take a little off the top and eat out the filling before returning to the rest of the wonderful chocolaty shell.
+I saw this recipe a year ago, and I've been waiting with anticipation to give it a try.
+Cadbury Creme Eggs are the one Easter treat that I look forward to every single year.
+I only allow myself one or two of the amazing cream-filled devils, because I'm sure they are the type of candy that has a direct correlation to diabetes, but oh those bites!
+I always take a little piece off of the top and eat the filling before returning to the rest of the wonderful, chocolaty shell.

-Cadbury Creme Egg Cupcakes
+Enjoy these Cadbury Creme Egg Cupcakes!

-- 9 TBSP unsweetened cocoa powder
+- 9 tablespoon unsweetened cocoa powder

-- 1½ cups cake flour (not self-rising)
+- 1½ cups cake flour, not self-rising

-- ½ tsp salt
+- ½ teaspoon salt

-- 1 tsp baking soda
+- 1 teaspoon baking soda

-- ¼ tsp baking powder
+- ¼ teaspoon baking powder

 - 4 ounces unsalted butter, at room temperature